eduardosalazar20/salazar_communityproject2/README.md

 Index 8 text animations are "faith and community".
 Faith and community have animation of changing to a gold color, a glowing effect.
 This animation was set to signify a light source of god signifying his presence in faith and community.
 An id was set to get this effect using a keyframe.
 A keyframe of 50% of transform: scale(1) translate(0px,-80px) to 100% to transform: translate(227px, 0px).
 Community is set to have an a tag and nav to html 9.

-Index 9 text animations are "joining a family larger than their own.
+Index 9 text animations are "joining a family larger than their own".
 For the final animation all of the texts gather together as a way to represent a 1 whole family joining together.
 The id class was set to get this animation using keyframes joinfam1 starting at 0%, 10%,100% to width: 0 to 70%, 90% to a width of 100%.
 The end includes a scrolling page that will lead you to the credit of the author and a view of the full poem.